Sahilm416/30daysJS/readme.md

 ## Day 1
 ## Music kit JS
 Here we will create a music kit using the keyboard keys and do some javascript magic with it.

+## Day 2
+## Clock with JS
+Here we will create an analog clock with the javascript.